FSInventoryOrg/FSInventory/README.md

 ```sh
 DUMP_DIRECTORY=<path to inventory folder>
 ```
+8. Due to running a replicat set, we need to make sure we make also sure that the `host.docker.internal` hostname can be resolved to the host machine's IP address.
+On Windows, there is a setting (https://docs.docker.com/desktop/settings/) to automatically add the *.docker.internal hostnames in the hosts file.
+If host.docker.internal cannot be resolved on Linux, you must add a line in your /etc/hosts file to map host.docker.internal to the IP address 127.17.0.1.

-8. Run mongodb.
-This has replica set enabled and automatically restores the dump files.
+8. Run mongodb replica set and automatically restores the dump files.
 ```sh
 cd backend
 docker compose up
 ```

 9. Install mongodb compass (or any mongodb client/gui that you like).
 Connect using this connecting string: `mongodb://127.0.0.1:27017?replicaSet=rs0`.
 Test that you can connect and the inventory database was populated.
 10. Add/modify your mongodb connection string in `backend/.env`:
 ```sh